July 30 to August 24, 2018

 The 519 is committed to the health, happiness and full participation of the LGBTQ community.
 A City of Toronto agency with an innovative model of Service, Space and Leadership, The 519 is a charitable, non-profit organization that operates a community centre in the Church and Wellesley neighbourhood of Toronto, Ontario.
 The 519 strives to make a real difference in people’s lives, while working to promote inclusion, understanding and respect.

-Funding for the Animazing! project is provided by the Canada Council for the Arts, Artist and Community Collaboration program.
+Funding for the 2016 and 2017 Animazing programs was provided by the Canada Council for the Arts, Artist and Community Collaboration program.